-Level 4 - You'll explore further areas of importance, updated regularly to stay current, but could include Middle Eastern politics, human rights, gender and sexuality, illegal drug policy and more.
+Level 4 - You'll explore further areas of importance, updated regularly to stay current, but could include Scottish Politics, Middle Eastern politics, Russian Politics, human rights, illegal drug policy and more.
+You can also choose to write a dissertation on a wide range of topics.